Skip to main content

 Italian Employment Contract Concludes

-Typically, prior to formal employment, the employer issues a “letter of hiring,” which serves as a commitment to the employee.
-This letter must include crucial information such as:
+Typically, prior to formal employment, the employer issues a hiring letter or written employment document that sets out the principal terms of the relationship.
+This should include crucial information such as:

 • Identification of the parties involved.